Born Preston, April 5, 1922; Died 2014.

-Has there ever been a footballer more synonymous with a club than Tom Finney is with Preston North End?
+Has there ever been a footballer more synonymous with one club than Tom Finney is with Preston North End?
 Finney spent his entire footballing career with his home town club but the association runs far deeper than that.
-Finney has lived in the town all his life and also established his plumbing business there.
-The road on which North End's Deepdale ground stands now bears his name while outside it stands a proud statue to commemorate the great mans' contribution to the club.
+Finney lived in the town all his life and also established his plumbing business there.
+The road on which North End’s Deepdale ground stands now bears his name while outside it there is a proud statue to commemorate the great mans’ contribution to the club.

 Tom Finney the man has earned all this respect through a lifetime of dignity and loyalty.
 Fundamentally, however, all the recognition he has received is due to his overwhelming brilliance as a footballer.